w7978708wen/Microsoft-Azure-and-Databricks/README.md

 -The region cannot be modified after creating the workspace.

 -The region does not tell you whether it enables Unity Catalog by default.
-After launching Databricks Studio, if the left menu says 'Data', then your workspace is in 'DBFS' mode.
-Otherwise, if the left menu says 'Catalogs' , then the workspace is in 'Unity Catalog' enabled mode.
+After launching Databricks Studio, if the left menu says "Data", then your workspace is in "DBFS" mode.
+Otherwise, if the left menu says "Catalogs" , then the workspace is in "Unity Catalog" enabled mode.

 -The Australian Central region has Unity Catalog enabled by default.
-Whereas, the 'Southeast Asia' region does not.
+Whereas, the "Southeast Asia" region does not.

 <h3>Create a cluster</h3>
-In Databricks, click on 'Compute' on the left menu.
+In Databricks, click on "Compute" on the left menu.
 When you create a new workspace, you would need to create a new cluster.

 The cluster will attach to notebook, and you would need to start the cluster before running the code.